ChristophReich1996/Dirac-GAN/README.md

 ## Usage

-The implementation provides a simple GUI to run all DiracGAN experiments with different settings.
+The implementation provides a simple GUI to run all Dirac-GAN experiments with different settings.
 Simply run:

 ```shell script
 python main.py